We confirm your city will accept the complaint before you pay.

 Starting at $299.
 Same-day filing for premium customers.

-From Pensacola to Key West, SNITCH files code violation complaints with municipal and county enforcement agencies across the entire state of Florida.
-We are actively filing in Broward, Miami-Dade, Palm Beach, Hillsborough, Pinellas, Orange, Duval, Sarasota, Lee, Collier, Volusia, Brevard, Polk, Seminole, and Manatee counties, with coverage expanding weekly.
+From Pensacola to Key West, SNITCH files code violation complaints with municipal and county enforcement agencies throughout Florida.
+We're actively filing in Broward, Miami-Dade, Hillsborough, Pinellas, Orange, Duval, Sarasota, Lee, Collier, Volusia, Brevard, Polk, Seminole, and Manatee counties, with coverage expanding weekly.

-If you can see the violation, we can file it — regardless of which Florida municipality has jurisdiction.
+If your jurisdiction accepts our filing and you can see the violation, we can file it.

 Have you or someone you know witnessed a code violation?